 June 15, 2021

 In recent years, cyber breaches have become more and more sophisticated.
 Targets have widened to include more than just government entities.
-And while cyber knowledge is certainly more common for businesses today, incident response plans and actions to prevent cyber breaches are struggling to keep pace with criminal actors.
+And while cyber knowledge of best practices and cybersecurity buzzwords is certainly more common for businesses today, incident response plans and actions to prevent cyber breaches are struggling to keep pace with criminal actors.

 We sat down with Kevin Kirst, a leading cyber security and incident response expert at EY, to get his take on preventing cyber breaches, advice on preparing or updating incident response plans, and his predictions for the future of cyber security and cyber insurance.

 In the last ten years, Kevin has witnessed incredible shifts in cyber security breaches through the lens of his diverse background.
 “Prior to 2011, cyber criminals were mostly targeting nation states.
 And while private corporations lacked cyber knowledge, military and government were both the main focus and housed the majority of the knowledge of cyber security,” said Kevin.
 From 2012 to 2016, Kevin notes the industry verticals that were attacked broadened to include financial institutions and pharmaceuticals.
 “We saw a lot of banking trojan investigations, IP theft, social justice causes, and attacks that would lay dormant until the criminal actors were ready to deploy.”
 Starting in 2017, we saw an increase in more targeted ransomware attacks with criminal actors and ransomware-as-a-service groups realizing they could make serious money off of their efforts.

 “The trends seem to have followed a larger to smaller business size model and now they’re moving back up the chain.
 Rotating industries and adding in Big Game Hunting—that seems to be the choice for today,” said Kevin.
 And of course, even more recently we’ve seen not just the encryption of data, but also the extortion of that information.